laurammiller/laurammiller.github.io/_notes/Public/RTLSDR/ADS-B Resources.md

 ![[Running dump1090.bat.png]]

 Uses rtlsdr.dll, decodes messages into View1090.exe

-	on my VM, had to reroute to port 8081 in dump1090.bat, not sure why pyModeS
+When I installed and tested this, I had to reroute to port 8081 in dump1090.bat.
+I am not sure why, yet.

+## pyModeS
-	decoding #adsb messages in #python
+Use this for decoding #adsb messages in #python
 	https://github.com/junzis/pyModeS
 	`pip install pyModeS`